 We love food so much at Harriken that we always eat as if every meal was our last, and in an attempt to make that very meal all the more special, we’re indeed getting better at identifying the best eateries.
 That being said, we all tend to get disappointed from time to time.

-Reviews are largely subjective and there will often be ones that we don’t agree with - this is why it’s our job to go through multiple reviews before reaching a concrete decision.
+Reviews are largely subjective and there will often be ones that we don’t agree with, which is why it is up to us to go through multiple reviews before reaching a concrete decision.
 Irrespective of how good or bad our experience is, when leaving a review, we must adhere to the following norms.
 Note: The same principles must apply whenever we report reviews made by other users and suggest edits on existing data on Harriken.

 Reviews must be relevant to the Harriken platform.
 We want to hear about your personal experience.
 Consequently, one you are narrating on behalf of a friend will not be counted as your review.
 Reviews must also be factually correct.